- 1 What’s the Best RV GPS system?

 There are several things to consider when shopping for an RV GPS.
 It is also important to understand the advantages of owning a GPS versus simply using maps on your mobile phone, a paper road atlas, or the old TomTom in your commuter car.
 Beyond those advantages, you are probably wondering, is an RV GPS better, how does it work, and what features should I be looking for?

 Together, we will walk through the many advantages of using an RV specific GPS, how these devices work, what features should be considered, and the different available models on the market.
 If this does not answer all your RV navigation questions, you may seek the answers in our Frequently Asked Questions section, located at the end of this article.

 Advantages of Owning an RV Specific GPS

 A wide array of GPS systems is available on the market, with the most popular being the free Google Maps app, which you can install on your mobile phone.
-Google Maps is a great option if you are okay with the smaller screen size, data usage charges, and the possibility of the GPS failing when you are out of the cell-signal coverage area.
+Google Maps is a great option if you are okay with the smaller screen size, data usage charges, and the possibility of the GPS failing when you are out of the cell-signal coverage area or battery.
 This system offers wonderful updates to the maps, the option to layer in traffic conditions, and very specific written and spoken directions.

 Nevertheless, many free options out there do not consider all the aspects of driving an RV.
 They may take you down routes that include tight turns, U-turns, low underpasses or clearance areas, small roadways, bridges with weight constrictions, or congested downtown routes with no large vehicle parking areas.

 How Does an RV GPS Work?